Moebits/Image-Compressor/readme.md

 This is a bulk image compressor, resizer, and renamer.
 Great for organizing your anime art collection.
 You can reduce the size of images/GIFs, delete duplicate images, and rename pictures according to the source (from saucenao).

 ### Features:
-- Compress and resize images (PNG/JPG/WEBP) and GIFs
+- Compress and resize images (PNG/JPG/WEBP/AVIF/JXL) and GIFs/Animated WebPs
 - Rename pictures according to the source from saucenao (original title, artist, pixiv ID, etc.)
 - Delete duplicate images (the one with the greatest dimensions is retained)
 - Flatten a folder (move all files in sub-folders to the parent and delete sub-folders)